Cyrus doesn’t guess what to work on.Documentation Index

 - Cyrus checks whether that issue matches any configured rules

-- Cyrus selects one repository
+- Cyrus selects one or more repositories

-- Cyrus creates a clean worktree
+- Cyrus creates a clean worktree for each target repository

 - Cyrus starts working